The Man from U.N.C.L.E.: Reunion TV movie

 A reunion telefilm, Return of the Man from U.N.C.L.E. subtitled The Fifteen Years Later Affair, was broadcast on CBS in America on April 5, 1983, with Vaughn and McCallum reprising their roles, and Patrick Macnee replacing Leo G. Carroll, who had died in 1972, as the head of U.N.C.L.E.
 A framed picture of Carroll appeared on his desk.
-The movie included a tribute to Ian Fleming via a cameo appearance by an unidentified secret agent with the initials "JB".
-The part was played by George Lazenby who was shown driving James Bond's trademark vehicle, an Aston Martin DB5.
+The film included a tribute to Ian Fleming via a cameo appearance by an unidentified secret agent with the initials "JB".
+The part was played by George Lazenby, driving James Bond's trademark vehicle, an Aston Martin DB5.
 One character, identifying him, says that it is "just like On Her Majesty's Secret Service", which was Lazenby's only Bond film.

-The movie, written by Michael Sloan and directed by Ray Austin, briefly filled in the missing years.
+The film, written by Michael Sloan and directed by Ray Austin, briefly filled in the missing years.
 THRUSH had been put out of business, and the escape of its leader from prison begins the story.
 Solo and Kuryakin, who had retired, are recalled by U.N.C.L.E. to recapture the escapee and defeat THRUSH once and for all.
-Rather than reuniting the agents and recapturing their chemistry, however, the agents are separated and paired with younger agents.
+Rather than reuniting the agents and recapturing their chemistry, however, the film has the agents separated and paired with younger agents.
 Like most similar reunion films, this production was considered a trial balloon for a possible new series which never materialized.

-Although some personnel from the original series were involved (like composer Gerald Fried and director of photography Fred Koenekamp), the movie was not produced by MGM but by Michael Sloan Productions in association with Viacom Productions.
+Although some personnel from the original series were involved (like composer Gerald Fried and director of photography Fred Koenekamp), the film was not produced by MGM but by Michael Sloan Productions in association with Viacom Productions.

 Theme music

 The theme music, written by Jerry Goldsmith, changed slightly each season.
 Goldsmith provided only three original scores and was succeeded by Morton Stevens, who composed four scores for the series.
 After Stevens, Walter Scharf did six scores, and Lalo Schifrin did two.

 Gerald Fried was composer from season two through the beginning of season four, and rearranged the theme twice.
-The final composers were Robert Drasnin (who also scored episodes of Mission: Impossible, as did Schifrin, Scharf, and Fried), Nelson Riddle (whose score for the two-part episode "The Concrete Overcoat Affair" was so loathed by Norman Felton that he never hired the composer again, although the music did get tracked into other third-season episodes and the movie version), and lastly Richard Shores.
+The final composers were Robert Drasnin, Nelson Riddle, and lastly Richard Shores.
+Drasnin also scored episodes of Mission: Impossible, as did Schifrin, Scharf, and Fried.
+Riddle's score for the two-part episode "The Concrete Overcoat Affair" was so loathed by executive producer Norman Felton that he never hired the composer again, although the music did get tracked into other third-season episodes and the film version.

 The music reflected the show's changing seasons.
 Goldsmith, Stevens, and Scharf composed dramatic scores in the first season using brass, unusual time signatures and martial rhythms.
 Gerald Fried and Robert Drasnin opted for a lighter approach in the second, employing jazz flute, harpsichords and bongos.
 By the third season, the music, like the show, had become more camp, exemplified by a faster R&B organ and saxophone riff version of the theme.
 The fourth season's attempt at seriousness was duly echoed by Richard Shores' somber scores.